0xor0ne/awesome-list/topics/cybersec.md

 - ["Analyzing Mutation-Coded - VM Protect and Alcatraz English"][834]
 - ["ARLO: I'M WATCHING YOU"][810]
 - ["ASLRn’t: How memory alignment broke library ASLR"][731]
+- ["Attack of the clones: Getting RCE in Chrome’s renderer with duplicate object properties"][911]
 - ["Attacking Android Binder: Analysis and Exploitation of CVE-2023-20938"][852]
 - ["Becoming any Android app via Zygote command injection"][863]
 - ["Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems"][895]